johnjones4/the-initial-commit/about.md

 ---
 title: About
 layout: page
+description: "This blog is meant to be a medium for the personal stories of open source developers."
 ---

 This blog is meant to be a medium for the personal stories of open source